Typically, we don't lose people because kihon gets too hard. Or because they take one too many kote to the ribs.

 When people feel connected, they show up differently.
 They push harder, and they tend to stay longer.
 Without connection, a well-run dojo starts to feel like a transaction: Show up.
 Train.
 Leave.
 With connection, even a small, under-funded, cracked-floor club can feel like home.

-But here’s the catch: when connection fades, it doesn’t collapse in one loud moment.
+And here’s the rub: when connection fades, it doesn’t collapse in one loud moment.

 It unravels quietly, and at the edges.
 The post-keiko chats get shorter.
 The jokes get rarer.